Dual Diagnosis Treatment Fremont, OH

 Firelands Counseling/recovery Services Seneca And Wyandot Counties - 17.0 miles from Fremont, OH

-Firelands Counseling/recovery Services Seneca And Wyandot Counties is a dual-diagnosis treatment center in Tiffin, Ohio that offers treatment for mental health and substance use disorders that include panic disorder as well as avoidant personality disorder.
+Firelands Counseling/recovery Services Seneca And Wyandot Counties is a dual-diagnosis treatment center in Tiffin, Ohio that provides treatment for drug or alcohol use and mental health disorders that include major depressive disorder as well as antisocial personality disorder.

 Address: 76 Ashwood Road, Tiffin, OH 44883 in Seneca County